pmitros/school-committee/README.md

     governed in concrete reality.
 I've spent time in CPSD classrooms, and if elected, I commit to spending at least one in fourteen days of my time in CPSD classrooms, observing what happens.
-* **No silver bullets**

-If elected, I will focus on a few areas:

-* **Supporting all learners.** Not all learners needs are the same.
-The school district does a poor job with students outside of the mainstream, be they low-SES, advanced learners, kids with special needs, non-native speakers, or kids with exceptional interests.
-I want to help the schools support, encourage, and learn from the beautiful diversity we have.
+* **Evidence-based education** Over the past few decades, we've distilled tremendous numbers of theories about what works in education to a rigorous, scientifically-validated understanding of what helps students learn.
+There are no silver bullets; education is too complex for that.
+We need to keep students motivated, give them tools to monitor their own learning, and to have feedback and remediate when they make a mistake.
+Those tools can come from peers, teachers, parents, technology, or other places.
+Which works best depends on the discipline, age, and economic constraints.
+Applied effectively, these allow underperforming students to succeed, and more advanced students to excel.
 * **Building a culture of excellence.** I believe every student and teacher in the district should not just succeed, but excel.
 We have the resources to do that.
-We don't have the culture to do that.
-Excellence comes from focus, passion, and interest.
+We just don't have the culture.
+When I mentioned this to a school committee member, the response was that, by definition, not all students can excel (and the response was backed by a statement about some students needing to be in low percentiles on achivement scores, by basic math).
+That's not what excellence is about.
+Excellence comes from focus, passion, and interest in specific topics, of which there's an infinite variety.
 It doesn't matter what a student wants to do -- journalism, community organization, programming, or sports -- the school ought to find ways to encourage and support that student to excel at it.
-* **Streamlining processes.** All such processes could be made more effective.
-* **Increasing transparency, improving communications, and more coordination.** This is a quality issue.
-We have some of the best teachers in the world, and we need to find ways to spread best practices.
-This is an equity issue.
-Parents without strong networks have a difficult time figuring out what's going on.
-This is an empowerment issue too.
-People can't be empowered to act if they don't know what's going on.
-* **Reducing central regulations.** The school district has a tremendous number of very well-thought-out policies.
-They individually make sense, but together, they're disempowering to teachers and prevent continued improvement and innovation.
-I would like to convert as many of these as possible from regulations into guidelines.
-* **Cheerleading successes.** One of the key roles of the school committee ought to be identifying what works right -- whether in schools, individual classrooms, or even individual students -- and promoting it.
-That both helps build culture of excellence, and helps such successes spread.
-* **Encouraging student/teacher/parent initiatives.** The most
-  effective innovation comes from the people involved in the system.
-  The school system moves slowly.
-I would like to empower everyone involved in the process to make the sorts of positive changes we need.
-Did you know that a CPSD teacher has a $500 annual discretionary budget?
-That's $25 per student.
-We need many times that.
-* **Focus on evidence-based practice.** We know how to close achievement gaps and how to have students learn more effectively.
-We've had countless successes.
-The core issue is they're not being applied.
-I'd like to fix that.
-* **Parent, teacher, and community engagement.** Parents are perhaps the most important part of student outcomes.
-We need for the schools to engage all parents early and bring them into working with the system.
+Students who do that will pass basic exams as a side effect.
+Learning to support all the different ways students may want to excel is at the core of resolving many of the diversity issues in the district, and to supporting all learners, regardless of background.

 What's not your platform?
 -----------------